alexispurslane/CodeNomad/docs/architecture.md

-# OpenCode Client Architecture
+# CodeNomad Architecture

 ## Overview

-OpenCode Client is a cross-platform desktop application built with Electron that provides a multi-instance, multi-session interface for interacting with OpenCode servers.
+CodeNomad is a cross-platform desktop application built with Electron that provides a multi-instance, multi-session interface for interacting with OpenCode servers.
 Each instance manages its own OpenCode server process and can handle multiple concurrent sessions.

 ## High-Level Architecture